weihong0827/simple-image-editor/README.md

 The program is run through the command line, where you can specify the image file and desired edits according to the supported formats and commands.

+## Folder Structure
+- **src**: Contains the source code for the image editing tool.
+- **images**: Contains sample images for testing the program.
+- **includes**: Contains the header files for the program.
+The [Makefile](./Makefile) contains the commands to compile and run the program.
+There are 4 main files in the src folder:
+  - **main.c**: Contains the main function to run the program, state machine, and user interaction.
+  - **image.c**: Contains the functions to read, write, and manipulate the image.
+  - **preset.c**: Contains the functions to handle the presets
+  - **adjustments_func.c**: Contains the functions to apply the adjustments to the image.
+These adjustments are called from the `image.c` file.

 ## Features

 - **Supported Image Formats**: Currently, the tool supports PPM and BMP file formats for easy manipulation and broad compatibility.